labsyspharm/ludwigtumoratlas.org/_people/sorger-peter.md

 ---
 name: Peter Sorger, PhD
 positions:
   - Principal Investigator of the Ludwig Center at Harvard and the Ludwig Tumor Atlas Project
   - Otto Krayer Professor of Systems Biology at Harvard Medical School
   - Head of the Harvard Program in Therapeutic Sciences (HiTS)
-  - Founding Director of the Laboratory of Systems Pharmacology

 photo: people/sorger-peter.jpg